 Mon, Mar 29, 2010 at 06:23 AM

 There's nothing like an economic downturn to focus your priorities.
-For most people, the sharp reality of tougher times bumps posh items such as $5 chocolate bars and $1,000 organic bedding sets right off the green radar.
+For most people, the sharp reality of recent tougher times bumps posh items such as $5 chocolate bars and $1,000 organic bedding sets right off the green radar.
 That's not necessarily a bad thing.
 While we all have a responsibility to make wise purchasing decisions, the idea that we can shop ourselves to a greener society is a lot like thinking we can lose weight by piling on the calories.

 Green meets frugal